-- 1. Traffic model definition.
-Identification of traffic factors and determination of the traffic parameters in the geographical traffic model. - 2.
-Data preprocessing.
-Preprocessing of the information in the geographical and demographical database.
+Step 1.
+Traffic model definition:

+Identification of traffic factors and determination of the traffic parameters in the geographical traffic model.

+Step 2.
+Data preprocessing:

+Preprocessing of the information in the geographical and demographical data base.

-- 3. Traffic estimation.
-Calculation of the spatial traffic intensity in the service region. - 4.
-Demand node generation.
-Generation of the discrete demand node distribution by application of clustering methods.
+Step 3.
+Traffic estimation: Calculation of the spatial traffic intensity in the service region.

-The definition of the geographical traffic model in step 1 of the characterization procedure is based on the arguments given in section 3.2.
-A simple but accurate spatial geographic traffic model is the basis for system optimization in the subsequent network design steps.
+The definition of geographical traffic model in Step 1 of the characterization procedure is based on the arguments given in Section 3.2.
+A simple but accurate spatial geographic traffic model is the base for system optimization in the subsequent network design steps.

-3.3.1.
-Data preprocessing
+3.3.1 Data Preprocessing

-The data preprocessing in step 2 is required since the data in geographical information systems is usually not collected with respect to mobile network planning.
-The main objective is to maintain map information and use a vector format for storing their drawing objects.
+The data preprocessing in Step 2 is required since the data in geographical information systems are usually not collected with respect to mobile network planning.
+Their main objective is to maintain map information and use a vector format for storing their drawing objects.